This article has links to products and services we love, which we may make commission from.

 Vegetable, vegan and gluten-free options are available.

-Harajuku Kitchen does sushi delivery and outside catering for parties and special events.
+Harajuku Kitchen delivers sushi and offers outside catering for parties and special events.

-On a Sunday, you might also see them pop up at food markets such as the Stockbridge Farmers’ Market.
+On Sundays, you might also see them at food markets such as the Stockbridge Farmers’ Market.

-If dining in and looking for things to do in the area, Harajuku Kitchen is close to the Meadows for a nice walk, especially in spring when the cherry blossoms are out in force.
+If you’re dining in and looking for things to do in the area, Harajuku Kitchen is close to the Meadows, which is a nice walk, especially in spring when the cherry blossoms are out in force.

 Morningside is a 20-minute walk where you’ll find cafes such as Salt Cafe or Momo if you have space for cake.